arca-dpss/manual-open-science/README.md

 ## Contribute

-Surely there are many typos to fix and new arguments to include.
+If you think there is something missing, something should be described better, or something is wrong, please, feel free to contribute to this book.
 Anyone is welcome to contribute to this book.

+This is the hearth of open-source: contribution.
+We will understand the real value of this book not by the number of people that will read it but by the number of people who will invest their own time trying to improve it.

-For small typos just send a pull request with all the corrections.
-To propose new chapters or paragraphs, instead, open an issue to discuss and plan them.
+For typos (the probability of typos per page is always above 1) just send a pull request with all the corrections.
+Instead, if you like to add new chapters or paragraphs to include new arguments or discuss more in detail some aspects, open an issue so we can find together the best way to organize the structure of the book.

 View book source at GitHub repository
 <https://github.com/arca-dpss/manual-open-science>.